Cerulity64X/kidney_shit/README.md

 o: Pushes the current heap value onto the stack.
 p: Pops the current stack value into the heap.
 c: Copies the current stack value into the heap (doesn't pop).
+z: Duplicates the top of the stack by a number.
+b: Pops the top of the stack and pushes it onto the bank.
+i: Pops the top of the bank and pushes it onto the stack.

 Stack arithmetic will pop the left and right values. s+: Adds the top two items in the stack (s prefix due to BF's +).